MeMasterMind/MeMasterMind/README.md

 Hi, I'm MasterMind.
 I do Fullstack Web Development.
 Learning much about Front-End Design and CSS.
 Quite good at Express with MongoDB for the Back-End.
 - 📫 Find me on Instagram and Discord.
 Or email me.
-Everything on My little bio [here!](https://www.memastermind.tk)
+Everything in My little bio [here!](https://www.memastermind.tk)

 Latest Project: https://aaditjpeg.ga